WVURAIL/dspira-lessons/_posts/2020-08-08-ObserveTools.md

 https://www.youtube.com/watch?v=jjy-eqWM38g?t=433

-## 2. Understanding Celestial Coordinate Systems
+## 2. The Doppler Effect

-If the students are heading towards making observations from their location, a basic lesson of coordinate systems is needed.
-Galactic Coordinates are covered here.

-This, too, is a separate stand alone lesson within this DSPIRA space.
+Doppler Effect lessons and activities are common, but this DSPIRA lesson actually uses data received by DSPIRA teachers using radio telescopes.

-###### > Click for link to [Understanding Celestial Coordinates](https://wvurail.org//dspira-lessons/A2UnderstandingCeleCoords) page
+###### > Click for link to [The Doppler Effect](https://drive.google.com/file/d/1gbDCY0ZIlvnDZP1k5oq9_Hr0P6gqWSqr/view?usp=sharing)

 ## 3. Using Stellarium to Find the Galactic Center